ankowals/saf/README.md

-During this phase a file called /src/resources/config/env.properties will be checked for framework and SUT configuration.
+During this phase a file called /src/resources/config/environment/default.properties will be checked for framework and SUT configuration.

 It contains default settings and can be overwritten with project specific ones.

-Recommendation is to use project specific file to keep there System Under Test settings and framework settings shall stay in env.properties.
+Recommendation is to use project specific file to keep there System Under Test settings and framework settings shall stay in default.properties.

 Property active_env points to project specific SUT configuration file.
-For example we can have in env.properties
+For example we can have in default.properties